microsoft/glge/README.md

 Please validate that you have done this correctly by evaluating against the development file.
 Once that is done <a href='glge@microsoft.com'>email your submission</a>.
 We will reply with your model performance.

 We allow **partial submission** of results, such as the result of a single task on the GLGE-easy.

+In order to facilitate researchers to evaluate their NLG models, we make the [test set](https://drive.google.com/file/d/17VVeZORx-_NpO1KI9YpuWWfzSkTTKGK6/view?usp=sharing) of GLGE public.
+The evaluation script can be found [here](https://github.com/microsoft/ProphetNet/tree/master/GLGE_baselines).

 ## Paper
 If you use our benchmark or dataset, please cite our paper `\cite{Liu2020GLGE}`.